Deadliest mass shootings in modern US history - CNN Video

 Deadliest mass shootings in modern US history

-There have been nine shootings in modern US history where 14 or more people were killed.
+There have been ten shootings in modern US history where 14 or more people were killed.

 Source: CNN